Vitamin B6 for Cats

 Supplement Context: When “More B6” Becomes the Wrong Move

-A unique misconception is that water-soluble vitamins are always harmless because “extra gets peed out.”
-In reality, excess vitamin B6 from supplements can cause sensory neuropathy, classically linked to high-dose, long-term exposure.
-This risk is not about complete diets; it is about concentrated products, overlapping supplements, or human formulations used without veterinary guidance.
-For cats, the margin for error can be narrower because body size is small and dosing mistakes compound quickly.
+The risky myth here is that water-soluble vitamins are always harmless because "extra just gets peed out."
+In reality, excess B6 from supplements can cause sensory neuropathy, classically from high-dose, long-term exposure.
+This isn't about complete diets; it's about concentrated products, overlapping supplements, and human formulations used without veterinary guidance.
+In a cat, the margin is narrower because body size is small and dosing mistakes compound fast.

-What not to do: (1) do not use human B6 tablets or “B-complex” gummies for cats, (2) do not stack multiple products that each contain pyridoxine, (3) do not change diet and add supplements in the same week when appetite is already uneven, and (4) do not assume a dull coat equals a vitamin deficiency.
-A veterinarian can help decide whether diet correction alone is the gentler first step.
+What not to do: (1) don't use human B6 tablets or B-complex gummies for cats, (2) don't stack multiple products that each contain pyridoxine, (3) don't change diet and add supplements in the same week when appetite is already uneven, and (4) don't assume a dull coat equals a deficiency.
+Your vet can decide whether diet correction alone is the gentler first step.

 “Track outcome cues, then adjust one variable at a time.”